Learn basic HTML formatting you can use to format content in your posts and pages …

-Here’s another free plugin you can use …
+Here’s another free WordPress plugin you can use …

-Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.
+Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.

-Raw HTML.
+Raw HTML – WordPress Plugin.
 (Screenshot source: plugin website)

-You can see the problem if you switch over to the Text Tab …
+You can see what is causing the problem by switching over to the Text Tab …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).